You Called Me by DJ Nick & Lucki (2024)

 This revelation is shocking or thought-provoking

-Hiding in the summer, new tape sh*t, ayy
+Hiding in the summer, new tape shit, ayy

 We were laying low during the summer while working on new music